 - Repeat the same action for all environments that the feature flag is added to.

-- Once you delete definitions, delete the feature flag by using the (...) icon in the upper right of the screen.
+- Once you delete definitions, delete the feature flag by clicking the gear icon adjacent to the flag name.

 Using the kill switch